swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/PichinchaBank-RequirementsDocument.md

 4. **Data acquisition, integrity, retention, and diposal**

 **Data Acquisition:** The International Bank Transfer System acquires data directly from customers when they submit an International Transfer Request.
-This data is collected when a customer completes an RTA Form and/or when a customer creates a new international contact.
+This data is collected when a customer completes an RTA Form and when a customer creates a new international contact.

 **Data Integrity:** A Teller reviews and verifies the data provided by a customer through a Submitted International Transfer Request before inputting the data into the SWIFT Alliance system for further processing.
 If a customer provides incorrect or incomplete data, the International Transfer Request is rejected by either the assigned teller, or the SWIFT Alliance system.
 The system automatically rejects the transfer upon RTA Form submission if the customer has insufficient funds for the transfer.